andteno/twilio-media-streams-lab/README.md

 ## Context & Summary
 This repository provides a local testing environment to evaluate Twilio Media Streams.
 It represents a simplified phase of a larger AI-to-AI communication architecture.
 By redirecting the destination routing to a standard personal phone number, a human can manually receive the call and audit the output from the agent in real-time.

-## Objectives
-* **Audio Validation:** Verifies the integrity of the PSTN bridge and audio fidelity while avoiding the complexity of managing concurrent AI sessions.
-* **Protocol Logging:** Functions as a robust Protocol Logger.
-The application captures precise timestamps and payload dimensions for inbound media, as well as formal confirmation of successful packet transmission to the Twilio gateway.
-* **Scripted Agent Simulation:** Operates without a live LLM integration by transmitting pre-recorded mu-law audio packets (e.g., a static greeting loop).

 ---

 ## How to Run This Code